johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

 # !!! => true(-> false);
 ```

 The first invocation of `doSomething` applies it to the inline lambda.
 The second invokes it directly with the `()` operator and then attempts to apply the result `true` to lambda defined with `-> false`.
 This results in a type error.
-For clarity here's the equivelant in JavaScript.
+For clarity here's the equivalent in JavaScript.

 ```javascript
 var doSomething = function(){